 - Applicants will be notified of decisions within 30 days of the deadline.

 Digital Bryn Mawr Project Grants may be used to support professional development opportunities; curricular development; symposia or other events; and teaching, learning, or research-focused projects, including digital scholarship projects.
 Proposals can be used to request LITS staff time and expertise in addition to monetary support.

 Fundable activites include, but are not limited to:

 - software, courseware, or hardware for pilot projects

 - related professional development (e.g., workshops, training courses, or conference participation)

-- teaching, learning, or research events (e.g. hosting symposia or guest speakers)
+- sponsorship or co-sponsorship campus events related to digital technology and teaching, learning, or research (e.g. hosting symposia or guest speakers)